-Three main Mg alloys (AZ91D, AM60B and AE44) solidified ina range of cooling rates (1-20°C/min)were studied and found to exhibit dendritic microstructures.
-At higher cooling rate (location 1 and 2) the dendritic morphology was predominantly columnar and at lower cooling rate (location 5 and 6) dendritic equiaxed morphology was observed.
+Three main Mg alloys (AZ91D, AM60B, and AE44) solidified in a range of cooling rates (1-20°C/min) were studied and found to exhibit dendritic microstructures.
+At higher cooling rate (locations 1 and 2) the dendritic morphology was predominantly columnar and at lower cooling rate (locations 5 and 6) dendritic equiaxed morphology was observed.
 Secondary dendrite arm spacing increased significantly with the decrease of cooling rate for all three investigated alloys.
-The arm spacing ranges for the different alloys are: 10to25μm for AZ91D, 15to30μm for AM60B, and 10to45μm for AE44.
+The arm spacing ranges for the different alloys are 10 to $25\,\mu\text{m}$ for AZ91D, 15 to $30\,\mu\text{m}$ for AM60B, and 10 to $45\,\mu\text{m}$ for AE44.
 The average size of secondary phase particles increased substantially with the decrease of cooling rate.
-For AZ91D, the β -Mg17Al12phase had a partially divorced morphology at fast cooled locations of the wedge and fully divorced morphology at slowly cooled locations.
-For AE44, the secondary precipitates had cluster-like morphology at faster cooling rate, and gradually became more dispersed with slower cooling rate.
+For AZ91D, the $\beta$ -Mg17Al12 phase had a partially divorced morphology at fast cooled locations of the wedge and fully divorced morphology at slowly cooled locations.
+For AE44, the secondary precipitates had cluster-like morphology at faster cooling rate and gradually became more dispersed with slower cooling rate.

 Microsegregation was more pronounced at slow cooled locations, which is evident from the microsegregation parameters.
-The minimum concentration of aluminum was always low for slow cooled locations (3wt% at location 6 in comparison to 3.6wt% at location 1 for AZ91D alloy).
-Significant difference in segregation deviation ($\Delta \sigma_m$) was observed between the columnar and the equiaxed dendrites, approximately in the range of (0.06-0.19) for the three alloys.
+The minimum concentration of aluminum was always low for slow cooled locations (3 wt.% at location 6 in comparison to 3.6 wt.% at location 1 for AZ91D alloy).
+Significant difference in segregation deviation ( $\Delta \sigma_m$ ) was observed between the columnar and the equiaxed dendrites, approximately in the range of (0.06-0.19) for the three alloys.
 The higher segregation deviation observed in equiaxed morphology is probably due to prolonged back diffusion which takes place at slow cooling rates.